protagonistdotjpeg/protagonistdotjpeg/README.md

 >
 > hi i'm claire
 >
-> **i am a system (osdd)**. if i am not fronting it's not worth interacting (unless github is linked in this account). i'm often frontstuck though so you're probably gonna rarely see anyone other than me (awful ik..)
+> **i am a system (osdd)**. if i am not fronting it's not worth interacting (unless already friends). i'm often frontstuck though so you're probably gonna rarely see anyone other than me (awful ik..)
 >
 > *dni:*
 > - **pro/darkship**